masterdesky/ELTE-phys-num-2-2017/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-All of the codes were wrote in `C language`.
+All of the codes were written in `C language`.

-During the course, 4 projects had to be written, which were the following:
+During the course, 4 projects had to be done, which were the following:

 ### 1. Vector-Matrix Multiplication